US voters fret about democracy, polarization before election

 — By AP Writer Michael Rubinkam

-Fields reported from Queen Anne’s County, Maryland; Flaccus from Portland, Oregon; Rubinkam from Boyertown, Pennsylvania; Hollingsworth from Olathe, Kansas; Thanawala from Atlanta; Taxin from Santa Ana, California.
+Fields reported from Kent County, Maryland; Flaccus from Portland, Oregon; Rubinkam from Boyertown, Pennsylvania; Hollingsworth from Olathe, Kansas; Thanawala from Atlanta; Taxin from Santa Ana, California.

 Associated Press coverage of democracy receives support from the William and Flora Hewlett Foundation.
 The AP is solely responsible for all content.